 Gran Tierra Energy is committed to respect the rights of employees, contractors, suppliers, and communities within its area of influence in the development of all of its operations and activities.

-In 2019, Gran Tierra Energy revised and updated its Human Rights Policy.
-It was developed with a full commitment to respect the internationally recognized human rights incorporated in the International Bill of Human Rights and the International Labor Organization Conventions (“ILO”), including the fundamental rights principles established in the ILO Declaration on fundamental principles and rights at work.
+Gran Tierra Energy’s Human Rights Policy was developed with a full commitment to respect the internationally recognized human rights incorporated in the International Bill of Human Rights and the International Labor Organization Conventions ("ILO"), including the fundamental rights principles established in the ILO Declaration on fundamental principles and rights at work.
 Also, with the commitment to apply relevant international standards including:

 - The United Nations ("UN") Guiding Principles on Business and Human Rights the United Nations ("UN")

 - The UN Voluntary Principles for Security and Human Rights